25 Healthy Breakfast Ideas For Gestational Diabetes (You’ll Actually Enjoy!)

 3. Overnight Oats

-You can even add spices such as cinnamon or some vanilla for extra flavour.
-A great combination of protein, low GI carbohydrates and fibre.
+You can even add spices such as cinnamon or some vanilla for extra flavor.
+A great combination of protein, low GI carbohydrates and fiber.

 4. Avocado and Egg on Toast